spencertiberi/manual50/notes/thecs50apclassroom.md

   - Feel free to use only one Fast Track chapter if need be.
   - Suggested that these chapters come after Chapter 5 as they are in C.
 - Sample topics include:
-  - building abstractions
+  - Building abstractions
-  - data compression
+  - Data compression
-  - scalability
+  - Scalability
 - Big Ideas
   - Abstraction
   - Data and Information